The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Error Exponent Theorem

-From \eqref{eqn:diff_mis} and \eqref{eqn:degraded_alt}, we see that the secret key capacity for degraded channels (Corollary~\ref{corol:degraded_eve}) has been recovered.
-Interestingly, this alternative method of deriving the secret key capacity for the degraded case via the error exponent route demonstrates that for degraded channels, the weak and strong definitions for achievability (in Definitions~\ref{def:wach} and~\ref{def:strong_achievable} respectively) coincide.
+per~(\ref{eqn:pos_reliability_phi}) we also require that $R_\Phi > H(X|Y,S)$.
+The last equality holds due to the assumption of degradedness, cf. Defn.~\ref{def:degraded_eve}.
+See Fig.~\ref{fig:pos_E0_F0}.
+This concurs with the result for the secret key capacity for degraded channels obtained using pure source emulation in Corollary~\ref{corol:degraded_eve}.
+This alternative method of deriving the secret key capacity for the degraded case via the error exponent route demonstrates that for degraded channels, the weak and strong definitions for achievability (in Definitions~\ref{def:wach} and~\ref{def:strong_achievable} respectively) coincide.